kdmukai/micropython-esp32-slides/slides.md

 * But lighter, meant for embedded devices
 * Compiled/Optimized for each platform
 * Live interactive REPL
-* Trezor, Coldcard, Passport, Specter-DIY
+* Trezor, Coldcard, Passport, Specter-DIY, Krux

 ---